Bubbles (video game)

-Bubbles is a 2D action game developed by Williams Electronics and released arcades in 1982.
+Bubbles is a 1983 action game developed and published by Williams Electronics for arcades.
 The player uses a joystick to control a bubble in a kitchen sink.
 The object is to progress through levels by cleaning the sink while avoiding enemies.

-It was developed by John Kotlarik and Python Anghelo.
+The game was developed by John Kotlarik and Python Anghelo.
 Kotlarik wanted to create a non-violent game inspired by Pac-Man.
 Anghelo designed the game's artwork and scenario as well as a special plastic cabinet that saw limited use.
-The game was later released as a web-based version and on home consoles as part of arcade compilations.
+Bubbles was later released on home consoles as part of arcade compilations and online as a web-based version.

+Reception was mixed and focused on the game's odd premise.
+Critics nonetheless praised the gameplay as enjoyable and with some opining at the title's obscurity.
+Some reviewers, however, criticized the audiovisuals.

 Gameplay

 Bubbles is an action game where the player controls a soap bubble from a top-down perspective.
 The object is to clean a kitchen sink by maneuvering over ants, crumbs, and grease spots to absorb them before they slide into the drain.
-As the bubble absorbs more objects, it grows in size, eventually acquiring first eyes and then a smiling mouth.
+As the bubble absorbs more objects, it grows in size, eventually acquiring eyes and then a smiling mouth.
 At the same time, sponges and scrub brushes slowly move around the sink, cleaning it on their own in competition with the player.
-Touching either of these enemies costs a player one life unless the bubble is large enough to have a complete face.
-In this case, the enemy will be knocked away and the bubble will shrink.
+Touching these enemies costs the player one life unless the bubble is at its largest size.
+If the bubble is large enough, the enemy will be knocked away and the bubble will shrink.
 Sponges and brushes can be knocked into the drain for bonus points, eliminating them from play.

 Two other enemies in the sink are stationary razor blades and roaches that crawl out of the drain.
-Contact with a blade is always fatal, while the bubble can safely touch the roach only while carrying a broom, which will kill the roach with one hit.
-The broom can be acquired by running over a cleaning lady who appears in the sink from time to time.

-A level ends when all of the point-scoring objects are gone - either lost down the drain, cleaned by sponges/brushes, eaten by roaches, or absorbed by the bubble.
-At this point, if the bubble is large enough to have a complete face, the player moves on to the next level; otherwise, one life is lost and the level must be replayed.
-In addition, whenever the bubble has a face, the drain flashes green, giving the player a chance to enter it and skip the next level.
+Contact with a blade is always fatal, while the bubble can safely touch the roach only when carrying a broom, which will kill the roach upon contact.
+The broom can be acquired by moving over a cleaning lady who sometimes appears in the sink.
+The level ends when all of the point-scoring objects are gone from the playing field.
+If the bubble has acquired a complete face, the player moves on to the next level; otherwise, one life is lost and the level must be replayed.
+Alternatively, the player can skip the level by going down the drain when it flashes green after the bubble has obtained a face.
 Entering the drain while the bubble is too small costs one life.